aquasecurity/trivy-operator/CONTRIBUTING.md

 1. Build the operator binary into the Docker image and load it from your host into KIND cluster nodes:
    ```
-   make docker-build-starboard-operator && kind load docker-image aquasec/starboard-operator:dev
+   make docker-build-trivy-operator && kind load docker-image aquasec/trivy-operator:dev
    ```
-2. Create the `starboard-operator` Deployment in the `starboard-system` namespace to run the operator's container:
+2. Create the `trivy-operator` Deployment in the `trivy-system` namespace to run the operator's container:
    ```
    kubectl create -k deploy/static
    ```